-Over the past six decades, Beatriz González has developed a strong artistic vocabulary that makes her one of Colombia's most influential artists today.
-Since the beginning of her career, her works have been interwoven with the reality of her home country, which is marked by instability, corruption and violence.
+Over her six-decade career, Beatriz González developed a strong artistic vocabulary that makes her one of Colombia's most influential artists today.
+Since the beginning of her career, her works have been interwoven with the reality of her home country, which is marked by instability, corruption, and violence.

-In means of her paintings, drawings and sculptures Beatriz González picks out the often tragic moments of this troubled era, acting like a contemporary witness.
-Constant armed conflicts, including a ten-year civil war (1948 - 1958) and then the 52-year armed conflict between the Colombian state and the guerrilla movement led by the FARC (1964 - 2016), have had a lasting impact on her perception of society.
-A controversial choice of subjects, that in the first two decades of her artistic practice, starting from the early 1960‘s, she approaches through a critical sense of humor and irony.
-The press is of vital importance to her work, as Beatriz González collects images from scandal sheets and advertisements as substantial source for her thematic remakes.
-She likes to „start from something that already existed“, as she states: a graphic referent, a print, filtering it through a creative process.
-The modesty of Mrs González‘s technique tends to mislead the observer, giving her artwork a seemingly light appearance: Vital, bold colors and irrational spaces for very concrete and serious subjects.
-Her choice of color and technique are original and very related to the country.
-It is the burgundy, blue, green, orange and purple – colors of the Colombian countryside, as she experienced them in the architecture of Bucaramanga as a child.
+Through her paintings, drawings, and sculptures, Beatriz González picked out the often tragic moments of this troubled era, acting as a contemporary witness.
+Constant armed conflicts, including a ten-year civil war (1948–1958) and then the 52-year armed conflict between the Colombian state and the guerrilla movement led by the FARC (1964–2016), had a lasting impact on her perception of society.
+A controversial choice of subjects, which in the first two decades of her artistic practice, starting from the early 1960s, she approached through a critical sense of humor and irony.
+The press was of vital importance to her work, as Beatriz González collected images from scandal sheets and advertisements as substantial sources for her thematic remakes.
+She liked to “start from something that already existed,” as she stated: a graphic referent, a print, filtering it through a creative process.
+The modesty of Mrs González‘s technique tended to mislead the observer, giving her artwork a seemingly light appearance: vital, bold colors and irrational spaces for very concrete and serious subjects.
+Her choice of color and technique was original and very related to the country.
+It was the burgundy, blue, green, orange, and purple—colors of the Colombian countryside, as she experienced them in the architecture of Bucaramanga as a child.

-Since 2016, Beatriz González ties in with a series of subjects around the politically charged figure of collective mourning, which have increasingly found their way into her work over the past twenty years.
-In the context of different narratives, the figure appears as an abstracted, black silhouette or as an allegory with simplified female features and runs like a connecting thread through the works in the exhibition.
-Simple outlines and generously applied areas of colour in rich violet, green, earthy red or mustard yellow dominate the composition.
-What appears at first glance to be an everyday rural scene is a subtle reappraisal of a series of tragic events that have gained increasing attention in the national and global press since the signing of the peace.
+Since 2016, Beatriz González focused on a series of subjects around the politically charged figure of collective mourning, which had increasingly found their way into her work over the past twenty years.
+In the context of different narratives, the figure appeared as an abstracted black silhouette or as an allegory with simplified female features and ran like a connecting thread through the works in the exhibition.
+Simple outlines and generously applied areas of color in rich violet, green, earthy red, or mustard yellow dominated the composition.
+What appeared at first glance to be an everyday rural scene was a subtle reappraisal of a series of tragic events that gained increasing attention in the national and global press since the signing of the peace.

-In Beatriz González's work, it is an approach towards the truth that silently reminds the viewer to remember.
-Her motifs undergo a transformation as she reworks press photographs collected from newspapers, translating them into drawings and repeated patterns.
-Through this process of refinement, they acquire an iconic presence.
-Her art goes beyond merely appropriating press clippings; it recontextualizes them, offering a lens through which to perceive historical events and collective memory.
-Her paintings create a pictorial world, that, only on closer inspection, speak of the tragic losses.
-Each work is like a poetic metaphor for the emptiness left by the missing.
-As in almost all her series of works, as it were, the artist plays with repetition.
-While the silhouettes in the individual works are repeated in new combinations each time, their outlines in works are reduced to such an extent that they almost become a geometric pattern, as sort of alphabet.
-The principle of repetition is intensely heightened in the wallpaper.
+In Beatriz González's work, it was an approach towards the truth that silently reminded the viewer to remember.
+Her motifs underwent a transformation as she reworked press photographs collected from newspapers, translating them into drawings and repeated patterns.
+Through this process of refinement, they acquired an iconic presence.
+Her art went beyond merely appropriating press clippings; it recontextualized them, offering a lens through which to perceive historical events and collective memory.
+Her paintings created a pictorial world that, only on closer inspection, spoke of the tragic losses.
+Each work was like a poetic metaphor for the emptiness left by the missing.
+As in almost all her series of works, the artist played with repetition.
+While the silhouettes in the individual works were repeated in new combinations each time, their outlines were reduced to such an extent that they almost became a geometric pattern, as a sort of alphabet.
+The principle of repetition was intensely heightened in the wallpaper.

 -